-Want to know what dynamic pricing is?
+What is dynamic pricing?
 Want to find out how this discriminatory pricing practice used by airlines, is pushing up the cost of your flights?
 And, most importantly, want to understand how to beat the system to get cheaper prices?
 Read on…

-Underhand, undisclosed and about as consumer protection un-friendly as you can get – despite being perfectly legal – I’m writing this article to spread the word, to explain about the practice of dynamic pricing and to equip you with some tips and tools to beat the big boys at their own game.
+Underhand, undisclosed and about as consumer protection un-friendly as you can get – despite being perfectly legal – I’m writing this article to spread the word, to explain the practice and to equip you with some tips and tools to beat the big boys at their own game.

 Ask an economist and you’ll get a very in-depth description of dynamic pricing that includes things like price elasticity, market forces and consumer demand.
 If you want a detailed description, you can find one here.

 For the rest of us who don’t have a degree in economics (and don’t want one), dynamic pricing is basically the practice of setting a retail price according to demand.

 In simple terms when talking about flight prices this means that it’s going to cost you more to travel to Paris over Valentine’s weekend compared to taking a mid-week flight to a holiday destination in the low season.
 Peak periods, weekend travel and nice flight times are generally going to cost you more – and most people are both familiar with and ok with that idea.

 So, if that’s the case, what’s the problem with dynamic pricing?
 The answer comes when you learn that, thanks to snazzy online tracking technology, companies are able to price flights not just according to time of day, season and popularity, but on an individual basis according to how interested you seem to be in the particular flight and travel in general.